OlonadeSalwa/Group-2-Project-1/README.md

 The data was collected using the google form and the link was shared among the participant You can find the google questionaire [Here](https://docs.google.com/forms/d/e/1FAIpQLSfSaM9JMLNLusHh9icL9yeQUcbAsngtb6JwfyJ2KSz7eZv_LA/viewform) and the form responses at [Data](https://docs.google.com/spreadsheets/d/1j683Iej1rexP0ZklCt4CQSEjTZpUGAfhIirowQNtk80/edit?resourcekey#gid=120058417)

+## Data Preprocessing Techniques
+We addressed data type inconsistencies, missing values, and text manipulations to ensure data integrity and consistency by employing **DATA CLEANING**
+We create meaningful report to generate compelling storytelling dashboard techniques to derive meaningful insights from the data

 --